 INTERVIEWQuestions & Answers

-Q. Hello Mr. Stiennon, my name is Delphine, I am 21 years old and I would like to join a journalism school.
+Q.: Hello Mr. Stiennon, my name is Delphine, I am 21 years old and I would like to join a journalism school.
 I knew and practiced Phosphenism thanks to my mother, from the age of 7.
 I remember that at the beginning, she made me make three phosphenes every night in my bed to help me sleep better, she used to say, and I have always continued to this day.
-Now, with hindsight, I understand better why I have beautiful and very colourful dreams.
+Now, with hindsight, I understand better why I have beautiful and very colorful dreams.

-She also made me practice a lot what you call “reading under phosphene”.
+She also made me practice a lot of what you call “reading under phosphene”.
 All my homework assignments and during the school holidays the “holiday notebooks” were done with this method.
 I am convinced that without this practice I would never have been so successful at school.
-I also used the Phosphenic Mixing method to pass my bachelor’s degree in literature that I passed with honours.
+I also used the Phosphenic Mixing method to pass my bachelor’s degree in literature that I passed with honors.